 The Friends of Freedom

 This magazine was printed for the Korean people and many issues mention the Vietnam War.
 Notice the soldiers at the far right representing Koreans in Vietnam.
 This is the June 1972 issue to promote friendship among the South Koreans, Americans, South Vietnamese and other Free World nations.
 The monthly magazine was founded in June 1955.
-This entire issue is about self-reliance and how with the help of the USA and the Korean military the country has become more safe and prosperous.
+This entire issue is about self-reliance and how with the help of the USA and the Korean military the country has become safer and more prosperous.

 In October 1968 the 7TH PSYOP GROUP sponsored a three man radio/magazine team who completed an 18 day visit to the Republic of Vietnam.
 They visited all major Republic of Korea Headquarters and facilities.
 Their purpose was to gather information, radio material, photographs on ROK forces, and other areas of Korean involvement in Vietnam.
 The team accomplished its mission with the assistance of the ROK Forces Vietnam and the 7th PSYOP Group Vietnam Detachment.
 They visited 7 different areas, conducted 40 interviews (including 9 Commanding Generals), and took 400 photos.
 The material collected will serve as valuable PSYOP input to the 7th Group's activities throughout Southeast Asia.

 An unidentified 7th PSYOP Group soldier runs the Harris printing Press

 The 7th PSYOP Group, based on Okinawa with detachments in Korea, Japan, Taiwan, Thailand and Vietnam provides approximately 65% of the leaflets used in the Vietnam PSYOP effort.